HBN Service Release Notes

 3184905

-Description: On VXLAN encapsulation, the DF flag is not propagated to the outer header.
-Such a packet may be truncated when forwarded in the kernel, and it may be dropped when hardware offloaded.
+Description: During VXLAN encapsulation, the DF flag is not propagated to the outer header.
+Such a packet may be truncated when forwarded in the kernel, and it may be dropped when the hardware is offloaded.

 Workaround: Make sure that the MTU on the uplink port is always 50 bytes more than host ports so that even after adding VXLAN headers, ingress packets do not exceed the MTU.